losrobbos/file-upload-guide/README.md

   * So the simplest way to avoid this, is by not handling the file input by React-Hook-Form (not putting a register key on it)

 * Submitting
-  * Before sending the data to Axios, we need to merge the encoded avatar file into the form JSON data
+  * Before sending the data to the API, we need to merge the encoded avatar file into the form JSON data
-  * Afterwards we can forward all data with Axios to the API
+  * Afterwards we can forward all data, e.g. with Axios, to the API
   * Full submit Example:
     ```
       onSubmit = (jsonData) => {